 A different kind of DPRK

 There are some unusual things to be found in modern Rason as a result.
 There have been foreign-owned bars and restaurants present, and there is even a casino in a hotel owned by Hong Kong investors.
-Additionally, there are private markets in which foreigners can participate; in fact, there’s even a bank which foreigners can open an account with!
-This brings us to our next point: unlike in the rest of the DPRK, visitors have much more leeway in using local currency to buy things!
-Rather than being a bizarre north-eastern town of little value, Rason is in fact an exciting place – one which offers an entirely different North Korean experience!
+Additionally, there are private markets in which foreigners can participate; in fact, there’s even a bank that foreigners can open an account with!
+This brings us to our next point: unlike in the rest of the DPRK, visitors have much more leeway in using the local currency to buy things!
+Rather than being a bizarre north-eastern town of little value, Rason is, in fact, an exciting place – one which offers an entirely different North Korean experience!